5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode/README.md

 - Open Hackintool
 - Click on the `PCIe` Tab
+- check for NVMe disks (listed in thw sub-class column as "Non-Volatile Memory controller")
-- In the "ASPM" column, check the current state of your NVMe Disk – if it's "Disabled", you may change it.
+- In the "ASPM" column, check the current state of the disk.
+If it's "Disabled", you may change it.
 - Right-click on the entry for the device and select "Copy Device Path"
 - Open your `config.plist` with OCAT or a Plist Editor.
 - Click on `DeviceProperties` and add an Entry to the "PCIList"